Essential Success

 Essential Moments

-Listening to emotionally satisfying music (Secondary High S Steadiness)
+Listening to emotionally satisfying and fulfilling music (Situational Harmony value)

 Immediate Satisfaction